-If you find the Wi-Fi signal in your home lacking or encounter zones where you don’t have coverage at all, a Wi-Fi mesh system could solve those problems once and for all.
+If you find the Wi-Fi signal in your home lacking or have areas where you don’t have coverage at all, a Wi-Fi mesh system could solve those problems.

-For some time now, money expert Clark Howard has talked about how he uses a mesh system to make sure everyone in his house has a strong Wi-Fi signal no matter where they are or how many devices are connected.
+For some time now, money expert Clark Howard has talked about how he uses a mesh system to make sure everyone in his house has a strong Wi-Fi signal no matter where in the house they are or how many devices they have connected.

-After putting up with dead zones and poor signal strength in my own home for nearly eight years, I finally decided to try a mesh system myself.
+After putting up with dead zones and poor signal strength in my own home for years, I finally decided to try a mesh system myself.

 Guess what?
 Clark was right again.

 A Wi-Fi Mesh System Improved the Wi-Fi Signal in My Home to a Shocking Degree